MaximeMRF/v7-docs/content/start/tutorial/hypermedia/database_and_models.md

 ### Fetch a post and load its comments

 Now let's demonstrate how to work with relationships.
 First, fetch a specific post by its ID.
 ```ts
 const post = await models.post.find(1)
 ```

-The post is loaded, but its comments aren't loaded yet - relationships are lazy-loaded by default.
-To load the comments relationship, you must use the `load` method.
+The post is loaded, but its comments aren't loaded yet (relationships are lazy-loaded by default).
+Use the `load` method to load the comments relationship.
 ```ts
 await post.load('comments')
 ```

-Once the comments have been loaded, they will be set as a property on the `post` instance and you can access them as follows.
+Now you can access the comments.
 ```ts
 post.comments
 ```

+You'll see all the comments that belong to this post.

-### Load comments alongside the post
+### Load relationships efficiently with preload

-Instead of loading comments after fetching the post, you can fetch them together using the `preload` method on the query builder.
+You can also load relationships when initially fetching the post.
 ```ts
 const postWithComments = await models.post.query().preload('comments').first()
 ```

 This fetches the first post and its comments in a single operation.
-The `preload` method is more efficient than loading relationships separately because it avoids the N+1 query problem - instead of making one query for the post and then one query per comment, it makes just two queries total.
+The `preload` method is more efficient than loading relationships separately because it avoids the N+1 query problem.
+Instead of making one query for the post and then one query per comment, it makes just two queries total.

 ### Exit the REPL